0326ashi/Task-app/README.md

 # Task-app
-A mobile application using Android Studio and Kotlin
+A Task App using Android Studio and Kotlin